Brief History of the Pawpaw Tree

 The fruit of the pawpaw was a component of the Eastern American Indian’s diet; indeed, the Shawnee even had a “pawpaw month” dedicated to the fruit in their calendar (Austin).

-Size and Descriptors
+Size and of Fruit

-Pawpaws are usually eaten raw by peeling away the skin and discarding the many seeds, but can also be used in breads, sweets, ices, and as a substitute for mangoes or bananas in baking.
+Pawpaws are usually eaten raw by peeling away the skin and discarding the many seeds, but they can also be used in breads, sweets, ices, and as a substitute for mangoes or bananas in baking.